rwslippey/jekyll-now/_posts/2018-10-07-FCC-Public-Notice.md

 layout: post
 title: FCC issues Public Notice DA 18-980
 ---
-I told you it wasn't wise to talk about polotics, obviously that didn't last long.
+I told you it wasn't wise to talk about politics, obviously that didn't last long.

 The FCC has released a [Public Notice DA 18-980](https://docs.fcc.gov/public/attachments/DA-18-980A1.pdf).

-The short version of this notice is that VHF/UHF radio can not be imported, sold, advertised, or operated in the US without first being authorized by the FCC.
+The short version of this notice is that VHF/UHF radios can not be imported, sold, advertised, or operated in the US without first being authorized by the FCC.
 Meaning, unless the FCC has not approved these radios, they must not be sold in the US.
 The primary target of this notice seems to be the popular Baofeng radios and other cheaper similar radios from China.
 If you're not aware.
 These radios are an cost effective option for many ham radio operators.
 Most handheld VHF/UHF radios are still very expensive.
 Most are over the $100 mark and some can be over $300 or $400!